Student Life

 Bobcat Bites

-Occasionally we host food trucks on campus!
+We host a variety of delicious food trucks on campus throughout each semester!
 Make sure to check your emails and keep an eye on our social media platforms for alerts about Bobcat Bites.
+When a food truck is on campus, it will be here from 11am to 1:30pm unless otherwise stated.

 Clubs